susumusakamoto/Project_FIFA_MoneyBall/README.md

 - sklearn

 ## Workflow
+I followed the following steps to analyze the data and create linear regression model.

 1. Importing the data
 - 1-1.
 Importing the data
 - 1-2.
 Getting overview of the data